Mamil

-Mamil (or MAMIL) is an acronym and a pejorative term for a "middle-aged man in lycra" – that is, men who ride an expensive racing bicycle for leisure, while wearing body-hugging jerseys and bicycle shorts.
+Mamil (or MAMIL) is an acronym and a pejorative term for a "middle-aged man in Lycra" – that is, men who ride an expensive racing bicycle for leisure, while wearing body-hugging jerseys and bicycle shorts.

 The word was reportedly coined by British marketing research firm Mintel in 2010.
 It gained further popularity in the United Kingdom with the success of Bradley Wiggins in the 2012 Tour de France and at the 2012 Summer Olympics, held in London.
 The British UCI World Championships victories in recent years have also spurred interest in cycling in the UK.

 In Australia the popularity of this sort of cycling has been associated with the Tour Down Under and the 2011 Tour de France winner Cadel Evans.
 Former Prime Minister Tony Abbott has been described as a "mamil".

-And in Slovakia, for example, the popularity of racing cycling and wearing colorful Lycra on the roads rose after Peter Sagan begun winning in Tour de France and World championships.
+Similarly, in Slovakia, the popularity of racing cycling and wearing colorful Lycra on the roads rose after Peter Sagan began winning in Tour de France and World championships.

 Buying an expensive road bicycle has been described as a more healthy and affordable response to a midlife crisis than buying an expensive sports car.